appyoumake/Appyoumake/docs/COMPONENTS REFERENCE - code_dt.js file.md

  * **See the quiz component for some advanced examples on DOM manipulation in the onSave() function.**

 **function:** *onDelete(el)* (optional) <a id="ref-ondelete"></a>
 >Any cleanup actions (such as removing in-memory variables or telling a remote service you are no longer connected) should be performed here.
-Most of the time MLAB takes care or removing the entire component with all stored variables, so this is only for very specific cases.
+Most of the time Appyoumake takes care or removing the entire component with all stored variables, so this is only for very specific cases.
 ```Javascript
 this.onDelete = function (el) {
  delete document.my_global_variable;